mklissa/DAVF/README.md

 # SparseHalfCheetah-v0

 To reproduce the experiments on SparseHalfCheetah-v0, you first need to install OpenAI's [Baselines](https://github.com/openai/baselines).
-After which you should install the supplementary dependencies:
+After which you should install the supplementary dependencies in the same environment as the one you installed the Baselines's dependencies:

 ```
-pip install -e .
+. your_virtual_env/bin/activate
+python setup.py install
 ```

 After which, you can run the experiments:

 ```
 cd ppo_gcn
-. your_virtual_env/bin/activate
 python run_mujoco.py
 ```